-If you are thinking of starting a property rental business and running it as a limited company, you will need to set the company up.
+If you are thinking of starting a property rental business and running it as a limited company, you will need to set up a company.
 Once set up, the company will need to acquire the rental properties (securing finance if required).
 SDLT (or LBTT in Scotland, LTT in Wales) will be payable when the properties are purchased.